2miners/progpow-support/README.md

 # We support ProgPoW

 Feel free to use proposed images to show your support for ProgPoW!
+Read more about ProgPoW Support at [2Miners blog ](https://2miners.com/blog/we-support-progpow/)

 ## Placeholder for your logo on a cooler:
 ![Logo Placeholder](https://github.com/2miners/progpow-support/blob/master/progpow_with_logo_placeholder.png)